Hunting dog breeds are found in various breed categories, including Retrievers, Pointers, Spaniels, and more.

 The two main categories of hunting dogs are: gundogs and hounds.
 But each of these also has subcategories.

 Dogs have been hunting alongside humans for hundreds of years.
-But we have bred some to fit specific hunting roles.
+But we have bred some to fit specific hunting roles, such as retrieving game.

 Some popular hunting breeds include: Greyhounds, Bloodhounds, Beagles, and English Setters.